yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfcvisualmanager-class.md

 ### <a name="remarks"></a>Uwagi

-## <a name="cmfcvisualmanagergetsmartdockingtheme"></a><a name="getsmartdockingtheme"></a>CMFCVisualManager::GetSmartDockingTheme
+## <a name="cmfcvisualmanagergetsmartdockingtheme"></a><a name="getsmartdockingtheme"></a> CMFCVisualManager::GetSmartDockingTheme

-Zwraca motyw używany do wyświetlania inteligentnych znaczników dokowania.
+Zwraca motyw używany do wyświetlania znaczników dokowania inteligentnej.

 ```
 virtual AFX_SMARTDOCK_THEME GetSmartDockingTheme();